 The IES Abroad course RE396 Amsterdam Research Experience - Exploring Dutch Society and Culture allows you to choose, design, and execute a research project on a topic related to Dutch society.
 To complete your research experience, you study primary and secondary research sources and conduct at least 60 hours of research, which may include volunteering, interviewing, shadowing, observing, visiting organizations, attending lectures, or engaging in other activities that support your individual area of research.

 During this course you will:

 By the end of this course you will have:

-Once admitted to the IES Abroad program, you can access the Research Experience application online.
+Once admitted to the IES Abroad program, you can access the Research Seminar application online.